jmeyerer/typrs/README.md

-# Nuxt 3 Minimal Starter

-Look at the [nuxt 3 documentation](https://v3.nuxtjs.org) to learn more.
+# Typrs

+Hi there!
+This is the public repo for the Typrs project (and website).
+It's a free typing game.
+That's about all it is right now (maybe a little less).

+Typrs is built on Nuxt 3, and runs as a statically generated site (if you want to get the same results as what's public).

+:)

 ## Setup

-Make sure to install the dependencies:
+If you want to fork this repo, make sure to install the dependencies:

 ```bash
 # yarn